What do freelance editors charge?

 For editors: Working out what to charge

-The following meeting report by Jason Emmett is a summary of the presentation "Running a freelance business", given at the Society's July 2010 meeting.
+The following meeting report by Jason Emmett is a summary of the presentation "Running a freelance business", given by Kerry Davies at the July 2010 meeting of the Society of Editors Qld (now Editors Queensland).
 This report was also published in Offpress.
-You can read Kerry's full presentation here.
+You can Kerry's full presentation below:

-Following on from nibbles and drinks with members at Mary Ryan's on Park Road, Milton, Kerry led the session by posing a question-how do you, and your clients, value your work?
+Kerry led the session by posing a question: how do you, and your clients, value your work?
 Kerry suggested that the value we ascribe to our work is influenced by our 'professional self-esteem', based on understanding and appreciating our own personal skills and experience, and through validation and support for those skills and experience by our editing communities.

 Kerry pointed out that according to a survey of editors undertaken at the 2009 IPEd conference in Adelaide, the 'average' editor is female, aged 45 years plus, with at least one graduate-level qualification.
 Statistically, that also means that the typical editor is likely to be underpaid in comparison with the workforce as a whole.
+[Editor's note: See how this compares to the results of the 2016 IPEd National Survey of Editors].
 Kerry went on to highlight the importance of the editors' societies, and the ways we can work together to improve our lot:

 Don't undercut colleagues without careful consideration.
 Simply undercutting to win a job also puts downward pressure on our rates in general.